 If you are preparing to enter the mysterious world of real estate, you will need to know and understand the property jargon, and for someone who knows nothing of this, the whole buying experience can be a bit hit and miss, and you’ll end up not really knowing what’s going on.

 For the beginners, here is a list of 5 terms you will encounter, along with their meanings.

-The official document that certifies you as the owner of the property is called the title deeds.
+A title deed is the official document that certifies you as the owner of the property.
 This document also details the precise area and perimeters of the land, and the deeds can be used as collateral for a loan with most banks, providing there are no outstanding mortgages on the property.

 So even though you are living in your house, you do not have the title deed.
 The bank who borrowed the money has it, and they are the true owner of the house until you are finished paying off the loan.